-These cookies are special in many ways.
+These snow cap cookies are special in many ways.
 First, it’s not really a cookie in the crispy or chewy sense.
 It’s rather a small cake with a sugar crust around it and a mud cake like texture inside.
-Second, it can be prepared days in advance and you can make a freshly baked cookie at any time by just scooping up some of the hardened batter and bake it for 10 minutes.
+Second, it can be prepared days in advance and you can make freshly baked snow cap cookies at any time by just scooping up some of the hardened batter and baking it for 10 minutes.
 It’s a wonderful thing to have waiting for you in the refrigerator!

 - 170 g of chocolate, I use half dark and half milk.